stevenc49/stevenc49.github.io/pages/journal.md

 title:  Practice Log
 ---

+### Jun 4

+I'm starting to realize there's no way I'm going to memorize the solution to all these problems.
+But I'm starting to feel like it's actually possible to "recite" these solutions in an interview if I do enough of them.
+It's just going to take a lot of time and practice.

+So I would still have to spend all my available time on it for a chance to get lucky in an interview.
+Still, it's something that I should do if I have a pointless job.
+But I should still work on other stuff in life if I can make the time for it.

 ### Jun 3

 I studied one new type of problem (two city scheduling).
 It's a greedy problem that I probably wouldn't have encountered but I did it because it was the June challenge.